pancakespaceman/dojo-web-fundamentals/exam-expectations.md

   - upon reaching the time limit, the platform will close and you will no longer be able to submit
 - Exam will be graded by end of school day (unless you start late)
 - Don't put the exam on github
+- Single submission for the exam
+  - double check your exam against the rubric

 ### Attendance